pinterest/riffed/README.md

 ...but you'll rarely use the Struct module directly.
 Instead, you'll use the `Rift.Client` or `Rift.Server` modules.

+If your Thrift structs define default values for fields, these will be preserved in Elixir structs, using appropiate types.
+The only exception is that Rift cannot handle default values that reference other structs; the default value for these fields will always be `:undefined`.

 ## Generating Servers with `Rift.Server`